LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

-are declared but not defined), missing directives (including missing ``dynamic/1`` and ``meta_predicate/1`` directives), redefined built-in predicates, calls to non-portable predicates, singleton variables, goals that are always true or always false (i.e. goals that are can be replaced by ``true`` or ``fail``), and trivial fails (i.e. calls to predicates with no match clauses).
+are declared but not defined), missing directives (including missing ``dynamic/1`` and ``meta_predicate/1`` directives), redefined built-in predicates, calls to non-portable predicates, singleton variables, goals that are always true or always false (i.e. goals that can be replaced by ``true`` or ``fail``), and trivial fails (i.e. calls to predicates with no match clauses).
 Most of the linter warnings are controlled by :ref:`compiler flags <programming_flags_lint>`.
 See the next section